VOLUNTEER OPPORTUNITIES

 May 17: Installing Flooring

-June 21: Landscaping
+June 21: Gardening

 The tasks listed are tentative, but this gives a good idea of the type of work to be done.
 The home is part of the Matthew Homes program of ReNew Communities, a not-for-profit organization whose focus is revitalizing the city of North Chicago.
 By helping families own their own homes, we help bring stability to North Chicago, and we help the homeowners build a more secure future for their families.
 We hope you’ll join us!
 If one of these dates works for you, please sign up below to volunteer.
 If you have questions, or if you’d like to volunteer on another date, contact Sheri Donovan